Chimoney/chimoney-community-projects/README.md

 # Chimoney Community Projects

-Welcome to Chimoney Communty Projects brought to you by Chimoney!
+Welcome to Chimoney Community Projects brought to you by Chimoney!
 This is your complete guide to contributing to Chimoney's open-source projects.

 ## Table of Contents